 Generic Name: lisinopril (Oral route)

-When pregnancy is detected, discontinue lisinopril as soon as possible.
-Drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus .
+Discontinue lisinopril as soon as possible when pregnancy is detected, as drugs that act directly on the renin-angiotensin system can cause injury and death to the developing fetus .

 Commonly used brand name(s)

 Available Dosage Forms:

 Pharmacologic Class: ACE Inhibitor

 Lisinopril is used alone or together with other medicines to treat high blood pressure (hypertension).
 High blood pressure adds to the workload of the heart and arteries.
 If it continues for a long time, the heart and arteries may not function properly.
 This can damage the blood vessels of the brain, heart, and kidneys resulting in a stroke, heart failure, or kidney failure.
 Lowering blood pressure can reduce the risk of strokes and heart attacks.

 Lisinopril works by blocking a substance in the body that causes the blood vessels to tighten.
 As a result, lisinopril relaxes the blood vessels.
 This lowers blood pressure and increases the supply of blood and oxygen to the heart.